Skip to main content

 Non-compete clauses of a recruitment agency contract under Dutch law

 Non-compete clauses are restrictive covenants that serve to protect employers from competition.
 These provisions in a recruitment agency contract under Dutch law must be reasonable and not go beyond what is necessary for the protection of the employer's legitimate interests.
 The enforceability of non-compete clauses depends on their scope, duration, geographical area covered, as well as other factors such as fairness towards employees or professional obligations.
-It is important to note that an employee’s consent should always be obtained prior to the implementation of any restrictive covenant.
-Furthermore, courts may reduce or limit its validity if it appears excessive or unfair.
+An employee’s consent should always be obtained prior to the implementation of any restrictive covenant (in Dutch: concurrentiebeding).
+Courts may also reduce or limit its validity if it appears excessive or unfair.

-Ultimately, when drafting a recruitment agency contract under Dutch law, it is essential to ensure that any non-compete clause included is limited in scope and proportionate with respect to all parties involved.
+When drafting a recruitment agency contract under Dutch law, any non-compete clause included must be limited in scope and proportionate with respect to all parties involved.
 Careful consideration should also be given as to how this provision will impact upon the employee’s right to pursue his/her own career prospects after leaving employment at the recruitment agency.
 With these considerations in mind, we now turn our attention to remuneration, working hours and leave entitlements within the context of a recruitment agency contract under Dutch law.

 Remuneration, working hours, and leave entitlements under Dutch law